and2049/nn.c-uda/README.md

 # NN.c-uda

-A simple Neural Network library written in C, accelerated with NVIDIA's CUDA for high-performance computations.
+A simple academic implementation of a Neural Network library written in C, accelerated with NVIDIA's CUDA for matrix operations.

 ## Description